linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/12 Binomial Option Pricing - Basic Concepts.md

 $$ p ^ {*} = \frac {e ^ {(r - \delta) h} - d}{u - d}
 $$

 Figure 7 presents the binomial tree for the American version of the put option valued in Figure 6.
-The only difference in the trees occurs at the node where the stock price is  $30.585.
-The American option at that point is worth$ 9.415, its early-exercise value.
+The only difference in the trees occurs at the node where the stock price is  \$30.585.
+The American option at that point is worth\$ 9.415, its early-exercise value.
 We have just seen in the previous section that the value of the option if unexercised is 8.363.

 The greater value of the option at that node ripples back through the tree.
 When the option price is computed at the node where the stock price is 35.411, the value is greater in Figure 7 than in Figure 6; the reason is that the price is greater at the subsequent node  $S_{dd}$  due to early exercise.

-The initial option price is  $3.293, greater than the value of$ 2.999 for the European option.
+The initial option price is  \$3.293, greater than the value of\$ 2.999 for the European option.
 This increase in value is due entirely to early exercise at the  $S_{dd}$  node.

 In general the valuation of American options proceeds as in this example.
 At each node we check for early exercise.
 If the value of the option is greater when exercised, we assign the exercised value to the node.
 Otherwise, we assign the value of the option unexercised.
 We work backward through the tree as usual.